Means Safety. Identify “hot spots” and implement measures to limit access to the suicide methods being used.

 Reducing suicide and its impact

-Since 2018, a growing number of communities across Canada have been working to reduce suicide and its impact by adapting the Roots of Hope model to their local contexts.
+Since 2018, communities across Canada reduce the impact of suicide by adapting the Roots of Hope model to their local contexts.
 The model builds on community expertise to implement suicide prevention and life promotion initiatives based on 5 pillars and 13 guiding principles.

 Today, there are over 18 Roots of Hope communities, including 3 provinces and 1 territory.